xiaoyu0928/xiaoyu0928.github.io/index.md

 ### Selected Working Papers

-- “Variance of economic returns among knowledge celebrities.”
-- “Theorizing and validating the perceived attractiveness of knowledge celebrities.”
 - “Users’ willingness to pay for knowledge products: pay-after-consumption vs. pay-before-consumption.”
 - “An analysis of online fake news on social media.”
-- “Searching as learning in online medical Q&A sites.”
 - "Motivation crowding of knowledge contribution in academic social networking sites."

 <br>